bretth/django-pq/README.rst

 Queues
 ---------

-Since django-pq is uses django models we have one piece of syntactic sugar to maintain compatibility with RQ.
+Since django-pq uses django models we have one piece of syntactic sugar to maintain compatibility with RQ.

 .. code-block:: python